IIFA Awards 2018: Ranbir Kapoor Arrives In Bangkok Amidst Fanfare, Pomp & Blitz! View Pictures

 - Ranbir Kapoor Deeply In Love With Alia Bhatt; Says When In Love, Even Water Tastes Like Sherbet!

 When the crowd goes crazy, you know that Ranbir Kapoor has arrived and that's exactly what happened in Bangkok as the Sanju actor arrived at the capitol amidst fanfare, blitz and pomp and we guess he is the only star who has received this much attention at the IIFA Awards 2018.
-Despite being busy from promoting his upcoming movie Sanju, Ranbir took a break from all of it just to attend the prestigious award and his presence at the IIFA will surely attract a lot of viewers.
+Despite being busy from promoting his upcoming movie Sanju, Ranbir took a break from all of it just to attend the prestigious awards ceremony and his presence at the IIFA will surely attract a lot of viewers.

 Ranbir Kapoor will now join Arjun Kapoor, Shraddha Kapoor, Kriti Sanon, Ayushmann Khurrana and Karan Johar who are already having one helluva time at IIFA Awards 2018 in Bangkok, Thailand.
-Also, several Bollywood superstars like Shahrukh Khan, Salman Khan, Katrina Kaif, Kareena Kapoor, Priyanka Chopra and Shahid Kapoor have given the award ceremony a miss as some of them are busy shooting for their upcoming movie, while the others are suffering from injuries.
-Check out Ranbir Kapoor in Bangkok pictures below...
+Also, several Bollywood superstars like Shahrukh Khan, Salman Khan, Katrina Kaif, Kareena Kapoor, Priyanka Chopra and Shahid Kapoor have given the award ceremony a miss as some of them are busy shooting for their upcoming movies, while the others are suffering from injuries.
+Check out Ranbir Kapoor's pictures below...

 What A Star!